SmashedFrenzy16/SmashedFrenzy16/README.md

 - 🔭 I’m currently working on open source projects (and other ones) coded in languages such as Python, HTML, C++ and JavaScript.
 I am also starting GDScript + C++, have also made some Shell scripts, created engaging TeX reports and I have made some interesting charts in R!
 - 🌱 I’m currently learning C++ and GDScript.
-- ✨ I’m looking for the best Python opportunities on Github, as well as contributing to common Github repos and projects.
+- ✨ I’m looking for the best programming opportunities on Github, as well as contributing to common Github repos and projects.
 - 🤔 I’m looking for help with advanced GitHub and advanced Python features as well as how to effectively learn programming languages in general.
 - 💬 Ask me about how to make great READMEs, query about code in Python and C++, and learn basic Blender in good hands.
 I might be able to help you.
 - 📫 How to reach me: On [GitHub (Main)](https://github.com/SmashedFrenzy16), [GitHub (Alternative)](https://github.com/SmashedFrenzy16Alt), [Google+](https://plus.google.com/+SmashedFrenzy16) and [Chess.com](https://www.chess.com/member/calmxbop7462)